lodestone/magneto-syntax/SAMPLE.md

 * Not a checkbox.
 + This is a plus.
 - This is a task. @todo
-x This is a minus @done
+x This is an x @done

 <!-- FIXME: -->
 <!-- TODO: -->